 Equipped with some knowledge I ventured into the streets and could spot a lot of art scattered around.
 I saw the wall murals or street art only in certain quarters but modern art installations were aplenty.
 There were a lot of markers of the Olympic games that were held here is 2010.

 The first sculpture that I noticed was something that might give you an impression of being in an accident scene.
 5 cars standing on each other the way we usually keep our books piled on shelves.
 It takes you a few seconds to realize that it is just a sculpture when you see the rest of the moving along without a hitch.

-This CBS article tells me that this piece of Vancouver Public Art is actually up for sale.
+This CBS article tells me that this piece of Public Art is actually up for sale.

 Modern Art Giant Sparrow at Olympic Village

 House sparrows used to be so common that we never paid attention to them.
 Air pollution has driven them away from urban settlements.
 In the Olympic village set up for accommodating the visiting sportsmen, there are a few sculptures that retain the historic threads of the land.
 One of them is this Giant Sparrow sculpture.
 But for its size, it is a very realistic sculpture.
-I remember it was raining the day I was touring around Vancouver city and I almost felt like protecting this sparrow from getting wet.
-Next time I want to see some wildlife experiences in Vancouver.
+I remember it was raining the day I was touring around the city and I almost felt like protecting this sparrow from getting wet.
+Next time I want to see some wildlife experiences.

 Heaps of Salt – Modern Art in Vancouver

 Not too far from the sparrow above, between the tall skyscrapers are these lifelike piles of salt.
 These are the reminder of the times when salt was traded from this port.
 I think it is a brilliant idea to remember the heritage of the land you live on.

 Modern Art Running Man Sculpture at Stanley Park